List of Ghostbusters characters: Abby Yates

 Dr. Abigail L. "Abby" Yates is portrayed by Melissa McCarthy in the 2016 film, and is the Ghostbusters' de facto leader.

 In the novelization, she transferred to Erin's high school after moving from Indiana in her senior year.
 The two became fast friends due to their fascinations with the paranormal, and spent their college years at the University of Michigan researching ghosts.
 They collaborated on a book about their findings, but Erin backed out of a planned interview after her graduate advisor at Princeton panned the project.
 Undaunted, she moved to New York City to continue her research.
 Like Erin, her expertise is Particle Physics, but Abby fancies herself as a fearless parapsychologist, having an additional degree in the field.

 In the film, she rereleases her book without Erin's consent, threatening her bid for tenure.
-When Erin demands to have the book taken down, Abby complies, in exchange for her participation at a ghost investigation with Holtzmann at the Aldridge Mansion Museum.
-She shares traits with Ray Stantz, for both sometimes get possessed, and they both have the same enthusiasm and talent for invention.
-Like the male Ghostbusters, Abby likes Chinese cuisine, especially wontons.
-Abby hires Kevin Beckman because she needs a muscle-strong person to carry heavy equipment.
-Unlike Erin and maybe Jillian, she do not find him attractive, revealed later that Abby likes huskier men.
+When Erin demands to have the book taken down, Abby complies in exchange for her participation at a ghost investigation with Holtzmann at the Aldridge Mansion Museum.
+She shares traits with Ray Stantz - both have been possessed and have the same enthusiasm and talent for invention.
+Like the Ghostbusters from another narrative universe (established by Dan Aykroyd, Harold Ramis, and Ivan Reitman in the 1984 film), Abby likes Chinese food, especially wontons, and is a regular patron of Zhu's Authentic Hong Kong Food.
+However, she is frustrated with their delivery man, Benny (Karan Soni), who fails to deliver her orders correctly, suspecting him of stealing the food she paid for.
+Abby hires Kevin Beckman to carry heavy equipment, but having an attraction to "huskier men" she does not find him attractive.